piodag/piodag.github.io/_posts/2014-3-4-BayVsFreqDem.md

 When comparing the robust methods, the most striking thing is that the confidence intervals of the PBequi regression show a suspicious integer value of 1 as the upper limit of the slope.
-This phenomenon is similar to what was reported in 2021 on arxiv.
+This phenomenon is similar to what was reported in [2021 on arxiv]((https://arxiv.org/pdf/2105.04628.pdf)).
 The 2D box ellipses plot of the bootstrapped pairs can elucidate the situation.

 ### Box Ellipses plots: the non robust Deming regressions